-For those who have problems keeping track of routine names for unit testing and which application they are associated with, we have created a new file (M-UNIT TEST GROUP, #17.9001) which can be used to maintain groups of unit test routines with the edit option "utMUNIT GROUP EDIT" (M-Unit Test Group Edit).
-These may be run from an option ("utMUNIT GROUP RUN", Run M-Unit Tests from Test Groups), from a Supported Reference [D RUNSET^% ut(setname)], or from the GUI client described below (click the 'Select Group' button).
+For those who have problems keeping track of routine names for unit testing and which application they are associated with, the file M-UNIT TEST GROUP (#17.9001) can be used to maintain groups of unit test routines with the edit option "utMUNIT GROUP EDIT" (M-Unit Test Group Edit).
+These may be run from the option "utMUNIT GROUP RUN" (Run M-Unit Tests from Test Groups), or from a Supported Reference [D RUNSET^%ut(setname)], or from the GUI client described below (click the 'Select Group' button).

 While the order of processing within M unit tests may actually be fairly constant, or at least appear to be so, it is preferable to have the unit tests independent of the order in which they are run.
 Having dependencies between tests can result in problems if the order were to change or if changes are made in the test being depended upon.
-While STARTUP and SETUP tags are available, there are those who recommend caution even in using them.
+While STARTUP and SETUP tags are available, there are those who recommend caution even in using them2.